hawtio/hawtio/doc/Plugins.md

 **hawtio** is highly modular with lots of plugins (see below), so that hawtio can discover exactly what services are inside a JVM and dyanmically update the console to provide an interface to them as things come and go.
 So after you have deployed hawtio into a container, as you add and remove new services to your JVM the hawtio console updates in real time.

-For more details see [how hawtio plugins work](http://hawt.io/plugins/howPluginsWork.html).
+For more details see the [Configuration Guide](http://hawt.io/configuration/index.html) and [How Plugins Work](http://hawt.io/plugins/howPluginsWork.html).

 ## Included Plugins